outpace/config/README.md

 ```

 As shown above, the `defconfig` form supports anything a regular `def` form does, as well as the following metadata:
-- `:required` When true, an exception will be thrown if no default nor configured value is provided.
-See also `defconfig!`
 - `:validate` A vector of alternating single-arity predicates and error messages.
 After a value is set on the var, an exception will be thrown when a predicate, passed the set value, yields false.

-The `outpace.config` namespace includes the current state of the configuration, and while it can be used by code to explicitly pull config values, **this is strongly discouraged**; just use `defconfig`.
+The `outpace.config` namespace includes the current state of the configuration, and while it can be used by code to explicitly pull config values, this is discouraged; just use `defconfig`.

 ## External Config Values